 What is the purpose and effect of the Code?

 The Code acknowledges that employers might need to make economic decisions and change strategic direction within the business and in turn this could result in needing to change the contractual terms of employees.
-The Code therefore does not seek to prohibit changing terms of employment or employers dismissing employees if agreement as to the changes cannot be reached.
-Instead, it puts in place requirements to encourage employers to act fairly and reasonably and to place a burden on employers to engage in a meaningful consultation before making any decision to dismiss.
+The Code therefore does not seek to prohibit changing terms of employment or employers dismissing employees if agreement on the changes cannot be reached.
+Instead, it puts in place practical guidance to encourage employers to act fairly and reasonably and to place an expectation on employers that they will engage in a meaningful consultation before making any decision to dismiss.

 The overriding principles are: